-- Participation in live webinar sessions is mandatory.
+Participation in each weekly live webinar session is mandatory.
 We will be using Zoom for all virtual sessions.
-Webinars are "camera on" unless there are extenuating circumstances that are cleared by the Institute in advance. - If more than 3 sessions are missed, the Sponsoring Organization will forfeit at least one monthly stipend.
+Webinars are "camera on" unless there are extenuating circumstances that are cleared by the Institute in advance.
+If fellows routinely face extenuating circumstances that interfere with their ability to attend or be on camera, the Institute will work with teams to identify accommodations.

+If more than 3 sessions are missed, the Sponsoring Organization will forfeit at least one monthly stipend.
 It may also impact fellows ability to apply for post-Institute policy grants.
 Finally, fellows who miss more than 3 sessions may be asked to leave the program.